machteldbogels/devicetwinsync/README.md

+# Easily store and query your IoT device data by scaling storage instead of your cloud gateway
-# Duplicating device twins from IoT Hub to Cosmos DB using Azure Functions
+Duplicating device twins from IoT Hub to Cosmos DB using Azure Functions

 ### Background
 IoT Hub is a service on Azure which can be used as a platform to ingest and manage all the communication from and to your devices.
 For every device that is connected to your IoT Hub, a Device Twin is created.
 Device Twins are JSON documents that store device state information including metadata, configurations, and conditions.